 Anyone aged 18 or over who has mental capacity and isn't an undischarged bankrupt may act as an attorney.
-A trust and financial affairs LPA.
-In practice, such as solicitors.
+A trust corporation can be an attorney for a property and financial affairs LPA.
+In practice, attorneys will be spouses, family members or friends, or otherwise professional contacts such as solicitors.